openshift/training/beta-4-setup.md

 Take a look at the JSON that was generated.
 You will see some familiar items at this point, and some new ones, like `BuildConfig`, `ImageStream` and others.

-Essentially, the STI process is as follows:
+Essentially, the S2I process is as follows:

 1. OpenShift sets up various components such that it can build source code into a Docker image.